Safety and security window film

-Safety and security window films are polyester or PET films that are applied to glass and glazing in order to hold them together if the glass is shattered (similar to laminated glass).
+ShatterGARD Safety and security window films are polyester or PET films that are applied to glass and glazing in order to hold them together if the glass is shattered (similar to laminated glass).
 The main difference between film and laminated glass is that these shatter safe films can be applied to the glass or glazing after manufacture or installation.
 I.e., these films are retrofit products.
 These films are used widely all over the world; they can be found on trains, buses, cars, and buildings.

 Structure and physical properties

 The films are adhesive coated to bond them to the glass.
 The better safety films are smooth-coated, because they have far superior optical clarity.

 Certification and testing

 Safety and security window films are designed to perform under adverse conditions.
 As such, standards and standard tests have been devised to ensure that these films will perform in such situations.
 It is advisable for any prospective user to ensure that his or her supplier can produce certification for such codes and standards.
 There are four best-known organizations that produce standards and guidelines for how a film performs under impact (see table below).